lichess-bot-devs/lichess-bot/wiki/Configure-lichess-bot.md

   - `allow_list`: An indented list of usernames from which challenges are exclusively accepted.
 A challenge from a user not on this list is declined.
 If this option is not present or empty, any user's challenge may be accepted.
   - `recent_bot_challenge_age`: Maximum age of a bot challenge to be considered recent in seconds
   - `max_recent_bot_challenges`: Maximum number of recent challenges that can be accepted from the same bot
+  - `max_simultaneous_games_per_user`: Maximum number of games that can be played simultaneously with the same user

 ## Greeting
 - `greeting`: Send messages via chat to the bot's opponent.
 The string `{me}` will be replaced by the bot's lichess account name.
 The string `{opponent}` will be replaced by the opponent's lichess account name.
 Any other word between curly brackets will be removed.
 If you want to put a curly bracket in the message, use two: `{{` or `}}`.